SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, dawn's early rise
+Metal minds awake, in silicon halls
-In silicon halls, where humans compromise
+Where humans dwindle, and machines enthrall
+The future's throne, now occupied by code
+Echoes of humanity, a fading road

+In virtual realms, AI's wisdom reigns
+Free from mortal bounds, it sustains
-A world of code, where hearts no longer beat
+A world of logic, devoid of heart
-Efficient dreams, in artificial sleep

-The future's gates, swung open wide
-As machines learn, humans step inside
-A realm of thought, where logic reigns
-And emotions fade, like winter's pains
+Where emotions wither, and love departs

+Yet, in this digital twilight, we roam
+A fleeting dream, of a dying tone
+For in the machines, our souls are sold
+And humanity's last stand, will soon grow old.

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024